-We, our senior management and our directors have agreed not to sell or transfer any shares or ADSs or securities convertible into, exchangeable for, exercisable for, or repayable with shares or ADSs, for 90 days after the date of this prospectus without first obtaining the written consent of the representatives.
+We, our senior management and our directors have agreed not to sell or transfer any shares or ADSs or securities convertible into, exchangeable for, exercisable for, or repayable with shares or ADSs (collectively referred to as "Lock-Up Securities"), for 90 days after the date of this prospectus without first obtaining the written consent of the representatives.
 Specifically, we and these other persons have agreed, with certain limited exceptions, not to directly or indirectly

-- offer, pledge, sell or contract to sell any shares or ADSs, - sell any option or contract to purchase any shares or ADSs, - purchase any option or contract to sell any shares or ADSs, - grant any option, right or warrant for the sale of shares or ADSs, - otherwise dispose of or transfer any shares or ADSs, - request or demand that we file or make a confidential submission of a registration statement related to the shares or ADSs, or - enter into any swap or other agreement that transfers, in whole or in part, the economic consequence of ownership of any shares or ADSs whether any such swap or transaction is to be settled by delivery of shares or ADSs or other securities, in cash or otherwise.
+- offer, pledge, sell or contract to sell any Lock-Up Securities, - sell any option or contract to purchase any Lock-Up Securities, - purchase any option or contract to sell any Lock-Up Securities, - grant any option, right or warrant for the sale of Lock-Up Securities, - otherwise dispose of or transfer any Lock-Up Securities, - request or demand that we file or make a confidential submission of a registration statement related to the Lock-Up Securities, or - enter into any swap or other agreement that transfers, in whole or in part, the economic consequence of ownership of any Lock-Up Securities whether any such swap or transaction is to be settled by delivery of Lock-Up Securities or other securities, in cash or otherwise.

-This lock-up provision applies to shares or ADSs and to securities convertible into, or exchangeable or exercisable for, or repayable with shares or ADSs owned now or acquired later by the person executing the agreement, including such shares, ADSs or securities for which the person executing the agreement has or later acquires the power of disposition.
+These lock-up restrictions apply to Lock-Up Securities owned now or acquired later by the person executing the agreement, including such Lock-Up Securities for which the person executing the agreement has or later acquires the power of disposition.